Benefits of Good Oral Health

 - Eat a healthy diet and limit between-meal snacks

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 636-493-6494 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 636-493-6494.
 At Streets of St. Charles Dental we believe that taking care of your oral health is an investment in your overall health.

 If you suffer from chronic bad breath, your dentist can help identify the cause and, if it's due to an oral condition, he or she will develop a treatment plan to help eliminate it.
 Regular checkups will allow your dentist to detect any problems such as periodontal disease, a dry mouth or other disorders.

 Cold sores are a common nuisance.
 Although there is no cure for the herpes simplex virus (HSV-1 and HSV-2) that causes them, cold sore breakouts can be managed and avoided.
 Cold sores, sometimes called fever blisters, appear around the lips and mouth and are often associated with red, swollen and irritated skin around the breakout areas.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.